Human Connection in the Age of Identity Politics

 If Boris was referring to this scene where James and I laugh hysterically at the satirical biographies Peter wrote up for their fake research institutes, he isn’t alone.

-The scene seems to have split audiences - some laugh along with us, while others tell me it made them feel uncomfortable.
+The scene seems to have split audiences, some laugh along with us, while others tell me it made them feel uncomfortable.
 The reason Jim and I laughed so hysterically was that the whole thing was “So Pete”.
 The purpose of creating research institutes was to give validity to the fake names on hoax papers and subdue the suspicions of any journal editor that investigated those names.
 Peter’s decision to make the fake identities over-the-top parodies of his coworkers was an unnecessarily brash, and very ‘Pete’ thing to do.

-I understand that historical discrimination plays into people’s perception that we’re punching down but at what point do we look at the real world around us and update our map of the power dynamics at play?
-Would people feel uncomfortable if we were laughing at a parody of an arguably less powerful businessman or backward bible belt politician?
+I understand that historical discrimination plays into people’s perception that we’re punching down but at what point do we look at the real world around us and update our understanding of the power dynamics at play?
+Would people feel uncomfortable if we were laughing at a parody of an arguably less powerful businessman or bible belt politician?

 I sometimes use the analogy of a tongue feeling out a new surface in a mouth to describe how people develop familiarity.
 If you lose a tooth or have a wound in your mouth, your tongue will unconsciously and incessantly feel it out until the new surface has been adequately accounted for.
 From there you can speak, eat, and perform other delicate oral functions without the new surface throwing you off.
 When individuals meet for the first time we’re compelled to feel out each other’s character in a similar way.
 We’re trying to map the other and incorporate them into our model of self so that we can have a more intuitive and comfortable relationship.

 The fewer areas that are out of bounds the more detail we can map and the more familiar a person can become.
 From a basis of familiarity, we start opening up to reciprocal behaviours and collaborate on complex goals.
-Human beings are a remarkably cooperative species and when individuals work toward a shared goal our immutable differences have a way of naturally fading into the background.
+Human beings are remarkably cooperative and when individuals work toward a shared goal our differences have a way of naturally fading into the background.

-In the modern Western workplace, the kinds of colleagues we create private Slack channels to avoid are given moral authority to police the behaviour of the people around them.
-This training video from the Medical University of South Carolina is a good example of how the Identitarians use thier social “expertise” to mobilise agents of surveillance and control.
+This training video from the Medical University of South Carolina is a good example of how the Identitarians use their social “expertise” to mobilise agents of surveillance and control.

-I propose that this kind of technocratic meddling has had a dire effect on real-world intimacy and tolerance between many different identity groups and that we have a moral obligation to unwind the damage and reclaim messy organic sociality.
+In the modern Western workplace, the kinds of colleagues we create private Slack channels to avoid are handed moral authority to police our behaviour.
+I propose that this kind of technocratic meddling has had a dire effect on real-world intimacy and tolerance between many different identity groups, and that we have a moral obligation to unwind the damage to reclaim our messy organic sociality.

 Perhaps this interview with Peter’s housemate Cindy can express what I mean here better than I can with text.